vivrass/virtus-group/README.md

 end
 ```

-Don't worry, the `SignUpForm` class will still behave like a regular Virtus class.
+Don't worry, the `SignUpForm` object will still behave like a regular Virtus object.

 ```ruby
 # ---